agitter/adaptyvbio-egfr/README.md

 $ scp alphafold_params_2022-12-06.tar agitter@transfer.chtc.wisc.edu:/staging/agitter/
 ```

-## EGFR settings
+## BindCraft EGFR settings
 The structure (PDB [6ARU](https://www.rcsb.org/structure/6aru)) and interaction sites are those provided by [Adaptyv](https://design.adaptyvbio.com/).
-A different HTCondor submission file `run_bindcraft_EGFR_<n>.sub` was used for each of the settings below with the same exectuable script `run_bindcraft_EGFR.sh`.
+A different HTCondor submission file `run_bindcraft_EGFR_<n>.sub` was used for each of the settings below with the same executable script `run_bindcraft_EGFR.sh`.
 Environment variables controlled which BindCraft settings in the `EGFR` subdirectory were passed to the script.
 1. Default BindCraft filters and advanced settings.
 All interaction sites from Adaptyv.
 Lengths 50 to 250.
 2. Default BindCraft filters and advanced settings.
 Domain 3 structure without interaction sites.
 Lengths 60 to 120.
 Strategy from [@design_proteins](https://x.com/design_proteins/status/1851295516564525515) and structure from [@btnaughton](https://x.com/btnaughton/status/1851436952446537980).
 3. Default BindCraft filters and advanced settings.
 Domain 3 structure without interaction sites.
 Lengths 50 to 75.
 Modifies strategy 2 with shorter lengths.
 4. Default BindCraft filters.
 Modify advanced settings to increase `weights_pae_inter` and `weights_iptm` 4x.
 Domain 3 structure without interaction sites.
 Lengths 60 to 120.
 5. Default BindCraft filters.
 Modify advanced settings to increase `weights_pae_inter` and `weights_iptm` 4x and `weights_helicity` to -1.
 Domain 3 structure without interaction sites.
 Lengths 60 to 120.
 6. Default BindCraft filters and advanced settings.
 All interaction sites from Adaptyv.
 Lengths 50 to 200.
 Similar to setting 1 but reconfigured into a larger number of shorter jobs and shortened max length.
-Reduced iteractions to reduce runtime.
+Reduced iterations to reduce runtime.
 7. Default BindCraft filters.
 Modify advanced settings to increase `weights_pae_inter` and `weights_iptm` 4x.
 Domain 3 structure with interaction sites.
 Lengths 60 to 120.
 8. Default BindCraft filters and advanced settings.
 All interaction sites from Adaptyv.
 Lengths 50 to 200.
-Similar to setting 6 but further reduced iteractions to reduce runtime.
+Similar to setting 6 but further reduced iterations to reduce runtime.

 Several of these settings did not produce any sequences because the jobs timed out or did not finish before the competition deadline.